Sage smudging has become a viral trend.

 -Craig Torres (Tongva)

 The sage wands you see for sale and the smudging you see in mainstream media do not represent the true cultural context of white sage (Salvia apiana).
 Indigenous people in Southern California and northern Baja have tended white sage populations for thousands of generations.
 Referred to lovingly by some as “grandmother,” white sage provides much in return: medicine, food, ceremony, and beyond.
-The cleansing rituals seen in popular culture misconstrue and disregard the Indigenous dimensions and contexts of white sage.
-Most glaringly, the white sage in most purchased smudge sticks is poached—not tended and gathered with respect.
+The cleansing rituals seen in popular culture misconstrue and disregard the Indigenous context of white sage.
+Most glaringly, the white sage in many purchased smudge sticks is poached or questionably sourced—not tended and gathered with respect.

 Barbara Drake (Tongva)